Allogeneic processed thymus tissue: Medical uses

 Allogeneic processed thymus tissue is indicated for immune reconstitution in children with congenital athymia.

 History

 The safety and efficacy of allogeneic processed thymus tissue were established in clinical studies that included 105 participants, with ages from one month to 16 years, who each received a single administration of allogeneic processed thymus tissue, from 1993 to 2020.
 Allogeneic processed thymus tissue improved survival of people with congenital athymia, and most people treated with this product survived at least two years.

+Society and culture

+Legal status

-The U.S. Food and Drug Administration (FDA) granted the application for allogeneic processed thymus tissue a rare pediatric disease voucher and granted approval of Rethymic to Enzyvant Therapeutics, Inc.
+Allogeneic processed thymus tissue was approved for medical use in the United States in October 2021.
+The US Food and Drug Administration granted the application for allogeneic processed thymus tissue a rare pediatric disease voucher and granted approval of Rethymic to Enzyvant Therapeutics.

+Names

+Allogeneic processed thymus tissue is sold under the brand name Rethymic.